adrien-bon/bevy_ecs_tiled/book/src/guides/debug.md

 ## Logging

-Bevy uses the `tracing` crate for logging, which is very powerful in debugging and profiling, you can find more information in the [official documentation](https://docs.rs/tracing/).
+Bevy uses the `tracing` crate for logging, which is very powerful for debugging and profiling.
+You can find more information in the [official documentation](https://docs.rs/tracing/).

-We recommend to enable the `trace` level in your application to get more informations about what's happening, just set the `RUST_LOG` environment variable to `trace`:
+To get detailed information about what's happening in your app, set the `RUST_LOG` environment variable to `trace`:

 ```sh
 RUST_LOG=trace cargo run
 ```

-But this will be very verbose, so you can also filter the logs to only display the informations you need:
+This will show all logs at the `trace` level, but it can be very verbose.
+To filter logs and only display information from `bevy_ecs_tiled`, use:

 ```sh
 RUST_LOG=bevy_ecs_tiled=trace cargo run
 ```

-This will only display logs from the `bevy_ecs_tiled` crate in `trace` level.
+This will only display logs from the `bevy_ecs_tiled` crate at the `trace` level.

+---

-## `bevy_ecs_tiled` debug plugins
+## `bevy_ecs_tiled` Debug Plugins

-When the `debug` feature is enabled, `bevy_ecs_tiled` provides several debug plugins.
+When the `debug` feature is enabled, `bevy_ecs_tiled` provides several debug plugins to help visualize and inspect your maps.

-You can easily turn them all by adding the `TiledDebugPluginGroup` to your app :
+You can enable all debug plugins at once by adding the `TiledDebugPluginGroup` to your app:

 ```rust,no_run
 use bevy::prelude::*;